sarn1/example-wordpress-menu-walker/README.md

 # Example WordPress Menu-Walker
 A base template to demo a basic WP menu-walker in action.
 This is not production code, for learning only.
+Solves the problem of tying in the menu created in WP with a responsive navigation capable of showing dropdown boxes.
 ## Dependencies
 - WordPress
 - Bootstrap